The CRISPRa system

 Confirming gene activation

 There are many methods to confirm gene activation, including RT-qPCR, Western blots, or immunofluorescence analysis.
 Typically, the fastest and easiest way to measure the relative change in target gene expression levels between samples treated with a non-targeting control and CRISPRa guide RNAs is RT-qPCR.
 RT-qPCR analysis works with either the SYBR green method or probe-based gene expression assays.
 One thing to note when performing RT-qPCR for gene activation is the gene expression level may be undetectable before CRISPRa.
 In this case, when using the ∆∆Cq method of analysis, an arbitrary value representing the qPCR instrument's detection limit is used as a place holder for "non-detectable" as a non-zero value is necessary to perform the calculation.
 In most cases, this value will be between 35 and 40, depending on the number of programmed cycles and the instrument Cq determination method.
 Many protocols recommend adding additional cycles (up to 45 total) to standard qPCR cycling conditions.
 An important consideration when designing CRISPRa experiments is that the level of gene activation correlates with the basal target expression level of each respective cell type.
 Higher activation (100-10,000-fold) may be observed for low basal expression genes, whereas genes that are moderate to highly expressed have lower fold activation (generally less than 100-fold).
 Before setting out to perform CRISPRa, it is worthwhile to determine your cell line of interest's basal expression level to set expectations on the activation you can achieve.
 For example, the gene POU5F1 encodes for a transcription factor (OCT4) highly expressed in pluripotent cells like iPSCs but is typically low expressed when cells are differentiated.
 POU5F1 is one of the genes that we recommend as a positive control, but this would not be a logical choice when working with stem cells.
-Here we show relative gene activation of POU5F1 in iPSCs (Figure 3A) and a U2OS-dCas9-VPR integrated cell population (a bone osteosarcoma cell line) (Figure 3B).
+Robust relative gene activation of POU5F1 in iPSCs can be achieved and a U2OS-dCas9-VPR integrated cell population (a bone osteosarcoma cell line) (Figure 4).
 As anticipated, we see low transcriptional activation of POU5F1 in the iPSCs (~1.2 fold) but high transcriptional activation in the bone osteosarcoma cells (~600 fold).

 Experimental Considerations for CRISPRa

 There are many options and considerations for CRISPRa experimental conditions.
 Generally, users achieve the most robust gene activation when working with a stable population of dCas9-VPR cells.
 For extended time point assays (more than 96 hours), many choose lentiviral sgRNA.
-For short-term assays (less than 96 hours), synthetic crRNA:tracrRNA or plasmid sgRNA give equivalent gene activation.
+For short-term assays (less than 96 hours), synthetic sgRNA or crRNA:tracrRNA or plasmid sgRNA give equivalent gene activation.

-dCas9-VPR source | Guide RNA | Delivery method | Benefits |
+dCas9-VPR source | Guide RNA format | Delivery method | Recommendations for use & benefits |

 ---|---|---|---|

-dCas9-VPR stable cells or Lentiviral dCas9-VPR particle transduction & selection for dCas9-VPR stable cells |
+CRISPRa dCas9-VPR stable cells or CRISPRa dCas9-VPR lentiviral particle transduction |

-CRISPRa synthetic crRNA:tracrRNA | Transfection or electroporation |
+CRISPRa synthetic sgRNA | Transfection or electroporation |

 |